ahmadsolehin/Ionic-3-Mobile-Weather-Apps/README.md

 # Weather Ionic 3 Weather App

-This is an Ionic 3 application that uses the wunderground api to report weather and stores location info in Ionic storage
+This is an Ionic 3 application that uses the underground api to report weather and stores location info in Ionic storage

 ### Version
 1.0.0